 As mentioned above you need certain values and conditions before you even think about bidding a slam.
 The one obvious condition would be when the two hands contain enough high card points, generally speaking over thirty points.
 The other is that you MUST KNOW in which suit you will be playing or no trumps maybe.

-Suppose my partner opens two spades showing a strong hand and I'm holding an opening hand with good spade support I could immediately think about a slam and bid four clubs to ask for aces.
+Suppose my partner opens two spades showing a strong hand and I'm holding an opening hand with good spade support I could immediately think about a slam and make a bid which would ask for aces.
 At the end of the bidding I would decide at what level to stop based on what I know about partner's hand but s/he would play the hand as the person who mentioned the suit first becomes declarer.

-Similarly if my partner opens two spades and I have a strong hand as above, don't like his spades but like the other three suits I would bid four clubs but at the end of the bidding I would place the contract in no trumps.
+Similarly if my partner opens two spades and I have a strong hand as above, don't like his spades but like the other three suits I would ask for aces again but at the end of the bidding I would place the contract in no trumps.
 This does have a disadvantage as the strong hand would become the dummy and become exposed to the opposition.

 In practice there are many other ways of bidding a slam and people will generally use what they are most comfortable with.
 For more details check out this Wikipedia page.